 “Two roads diverged in a wood, and I — I took the one less traveled by, and that has made all the difference.”
 Robert Frost

-Thirty years ago, following a fateful trip to the National Institute of Health and a visit with Dr. Michael Zasloff, my journey of hope began.
+Thirty-four years ago, following a fateful trip to the National Institute of Health and a visit with Dr. Michael Zasloff, my journey of hope began.
 It was there I learned I was not the only person diagnosed with the rare bone condition of fibrodysplasia ossificans progressiva (FOP).
 The power of desire and a voice was born, igniting the expedition to find others that have this rare condition.

 In 1988, my vision to create the International FOP Association (IFOPA) became possible while working diligently alongside 10 other founding members.
 In 1989, Dr. Zasloff met Dr. Fred Kaplan - another fateful meeting - which fueled Dr. Kaplan’s life’s work unraveling the mysteries of FOP.